qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 or until an **Unmap** statement is encountered.

-The mapping is done last in the chain of events leading up to the field being stored in the internal table in Qlik Sense.
+The mapping is done last in the chain of events leading up to the field being stored in the internal table.
 This means that mapping is not done every time a field name is encountered as part of an expression, but rather when the value is stored under the field name in the internal table.
 If mapping on the expression level is required, the